-The most common way Monsanto uses GMOs is to artificially manipulate a crop so that it can withstand a specific type of all-purpose poison.
-They sell both the genetically modified seed as well as the poison.
-The engineering allows the farmer to blanket the crops in pesticides and while the GMO is unaffected everything else is killed.
-While there are GMOs for a wide variety of crops Monsanto has focused its attention on several strategic markets, for example 93% of soybeans and 86% of corn are now GMO—and these numbers continue to rise.
+The most common way Monsanto uses GMOs is to artificially manipulate a crop so that it can withstand an all-purpose poison.
+They sell both the genetically modified seed as well as the poison—and work hard to monopolize the distribution of both.
+The engineering allows the farmer to blanket the crops in pesticides, killing everything but the GMO.
+While there are GMOs for a wide variety of crops Monsanto has focused its attention on several strategic markets, for example 94% of soybeans and 89% of corn are now GMO—and these numbers continue to rise.

 Human and Environmental Health

 The company website states: “[T]he overwhelming scientific evidence shows there are no significant differences between ‘organic’ and ‘conventional’ crops in terms of taste, nutrition and safety.”
 The 2010 study that is cited focuses on nutritional content being roughly equal between GMO and natural foods.
 The logic is that if a GMO orange has roughly the same vitamin C content as a non-GMO orange then there is nothing to worry about.
 However, the same study specifically states that “This review does not address contaminant content (such as herbicide, pesticide and fungicide residues)… or the environmental impacts…”

 Meanwhile, Monsanto has aggressively recruited academics to lobby on their behalf.
 The company has been caught making secret payments to researchers as well as suggesting topics and providing a summary of what the suggested papers may say.